 The building still looked as they emerged from yesteryears, the early morning alms collection walk of the monks still had the same freshness it must have had back in the days.

-It may just be because of the fact that Luang Prabang is now a UNESCO World Heritage site, which doesn’t allow the town to tear down any of the old buildings and rebuild them with a modern flair, or open a chain of McDonalds or KFC around, but I saw enough intimate new hotels that creatively got past the strict rules, while keeping the traditional feel of the town fairly intact.
+It may just be because of the fact that Luang Prabang is now a UNESCO World Heritage site, which doesn’t allow the town to tear down any of the old buildings and rebuild them with a modern flair, or open a chain of McDonalds or KFC around, I saw enough intimate new hotels that creatively got past the strict rules while keeping the traditional feel of the town fairly intact.

 Getting To Luang Prabang